 - Even if users aren’t sophisticated enough to pick up on exactly what you’re doing differently, they will be glad to be spoken to like a real human being.

-- Directly question your prospect’s unwilligness to buy now.
+- Directly question your prospect’s unwillingness to buy now.
 What exactly is holding them back?
 Do they lack confidence or decisiveness, or have you not given them a compelling enough reason to buy yet?
+Is there an elephant in the room you have not addressed?

 - Everyone reacts to requests that specify a specific time.
-It makes us realise that time stops for no man.
+It makes us realize that time stops for no man.